The Idea INDEX

 Eventually, enough of these nodes will emerge into something more.

-Language is a reflection of a trader as it is a facilitator of communication, parcelled into words, then sent to one another.
-These packages influence as much as they reveal.
-They also serve as shorthand for what we mean.
-Two traders in conversation say “auction,” both assuming that each other understands this word through its contextual significances, and wider associations.
-They do not need to repeat explanations of what an auction is or the connection to market auction theory, the market profile, order flow, and so on.
-The single word "auction" contains a whole world within it, charged with information, meaning, and a trader's framework—partly revealing their navigational ability.
-Words, as one of the smallest units of information, can have a whole world superimposed upon them.
+Language reflects a trader’s identity and facilitates communication.
+It is packaged into words, then sent to one another.
+These packages influence and reveal.
+They serve as shorthand.
+Two traders saying “auction” assume mutual understanding of its contextual significance and associations.
+They don’t need to repeat explanations of what an auction is or its connection to market auction theory, market profile, order flow, etc. “Auction” contains a world of information, meaning, and a trader’s framework—partly revealing their navigational ability.
+Words, as small information units, can carry a world.
 In an infinite world, the best writing and trading is the least reductive; such is the condition of the market navigator.
 (See: The Trader’s Original Sin Is Attempting To Make An Infinite Process Finite.)

 Language frames you.

 Consider the word “breakout.”
-It is pre-packaged with ideas that flash in a trader’s mind, yet what is ingested is digested very differently by various traders.
-It is shorthand to communicate efficiently, both to others and our future selves when reading our notes.
+It is pre-packaged with ideas that flash in a trader’s mind, yet traders digest it differently.
+It’s shorthand for efficient communication, both to others and our future selves when reading our notes.

-Yet, reduce further—two words—“breakout strategy” and one is likely framed with such words, and therefore reactions.
-This negative framing is a mind-rail that seldom allows for diversions, nor does it facilitate higher-level questioning or enable impactful conversations, as they are doomed from the start.
-This often leads to various downstream issues, such as confusing a pattern and strategy, as discussed in Traders of Our Time within ‘Chapter 2: The Razor.’
-A breakout is a market phenomenon; a behaviour in variable form often misidentified as a strategy when it is but a mere “pattern.”
-Trading a breakout is a different matter.
-Monetising this phenomenon over time into a complex whole, partly identified as “market navigation,” to allow for a career, is an entirely different matter.
+When a trader is framed with two words—“breakout strategy”—such words and therefore reactions follow.
+This negative framing is a mind-rail that seldom allows diversions or facilitates higher-level questioning or impactful conversations, as they are doomed from the start.
+This leads to downstream issues, such as confusing a pattern and strategy, as discussed in Traders of Our Time within ‘Chapter 2: The Razor.’
+A breakout is a market phenomenon; a behaviour misidentified as a strategy when it is a mere “pattern.”
+Trading a breakout is different.
+Monetising this phenomenon into a complex whole, partly identified as “market navigation,” to allow for a career, is an entirely different matter.

-Further, attaching the word “strategy” prevents other associations and implies that it is all a trader must do.
-What, it seems, can be a higher level, or an unturned stone, than strategy?
-Consider how novice traders seldom fail to identify themselves or their “edge”—“I’m a breakout trader.”
-All of this has sprung from a mere two words!
-Such is the potency of language; ignored at a trader’s peril and used lucratively by the attentive practitioner.
+Attaching the word “strategy” prevents other associations and implies it’s all a trader must do.
+What can be a higher level, or an unturned stone, than strategy?
+Consider how novice traders identify themselves or their “edge”—“I’m a breakout trader.”
+This has sprung from two words!
+Such is the power of language; ignored at a trader’s peril and used lucratively by the attentive practitioner.

 How lucrative?
-Among highly ‘successful’ traders, the more precise the language becomes as one advances along the experience and achievement curve.
-Consider from Building The Future: On Recruiting As A Trading Firm:
+Among ‘successful’ traders, the language becomes more precise as one advances along the experience and achievement curve.
+Consider Building The Future: On Recruiting As A Trading Firm:

 The move from six to seven figures depends on the market environment and the will to perform.
 The move from seven to eight is to dominate a niche.
 Eight to nine is to pioneer, blaze trails, and ask different questions instead of answering the old ones.
 They will be a creator living in a world of their own.
 How can we find people who think and act this way?

-You can find those who think and act in that way through their uniqueness of language.
-World creation demands word creation; greatness is predicated on uniqueness, so it is reflected in the specificity of their language.
+You can find those who think and act that way through their unique language.
+World creation demands word creation; greatness is based on uniqueness, reflected in their language specificity.

 Framework is language.
 Language is framework.

-Regardless of how implicit or tacit a trader says it is, it is a reflection of their abilities.
-As we noted with The Engineer in Traders of Our Time: “If form follows function, as a principle in design, then psychology follows precision.”
-Further: precision follows language.
-Both shape a trader’s abilities as they reflect it.
+A trader’s framework reflects their abilities, regardless of how implicit they claim it is, because it’s evident in their language.
+As noted with The Engineer in Traders of Our Time: “If form follows function, as a principle in design, then psychology follows precision.”
+Further, precision follows language.
+Both shape a trader’s abilities.
 These are the advantages of framing through language.

-Further consider this trader’s specific use of “Routine.
+Consider this trader’s use of “Routine.
 Framework.
 Process.”
-Thus, he is represented as a trader and simultaneously frames himself, purposefully and usefully, at all levels of detail.
+He is represented as a trader and frames himself at all levels.
 Has process changed?
 Can I improve it?
-What does improvement mean or look like?
-Questions reveal, as they make the implicit, explicit.
-Questions, considered carefully through the use of language and intent, are far more important than the answers.
-The latter are at best transient in our market world of perpetual change.
+What does improvement look like?
+Questions reveal the implicit.
+Questions, through language and intent, are more important than the answers.
+The latter are transient in our market world of perpetual change.
 Consider: ‘The Markets Can Only Be Navigated, Not Solved.’
-An answer likely reveals a ‘solving’ of the current market environment fated to change.
+An answer reveals a ‘solving’ of the current market environment fated to change.
 Answers break; therefore, does language.

-Hence, language cannot remain static, as that would be a failure of adaptation; it is closely tied to the need for precise language.
-Therefore, precision requires adaptation to stay exact.
-In this way, language is a reflection of a trader’s navigation skill.
-It is a reflection of where they have come from and where they are about to go.
+Language can’t remain static, as that would be a failure of adaptation.
+It is tied to the need for precision.
+Therefore, precision requires adaptation—re-calibration.
+Language reflects a trader’s navigation skill, a reflection of where they have come from and where they are about to go.

-Framework then is also a product of the questions being asked.
-“What gives me edge?” is very different, and revealing, to “What conditions allow edge to emerge?”
-It is revealing: new traders, and new learners generally, often look for ‘edge’ as if a repeatable technique or insight, as if a light switch to permanent profitability.
-The former question is an attempt at solving markets; the latter question acknowledges that it can only be navigated.
+The questions shape the framework.
+“What gives me edge?” is very different, and telling from “What conditions allow edge to emerge?”
+It’s revealing: new traders and learners seek ‘edge’ as a repeatable technique or insight, like a light switch to permanent profitability.
+The former question attempts to solve markets; the latter acknowledges it can only be navigated.

-Observe The Engineer on the trading floor, and we notice this precision, tied to his overt use of the market profile, which is rooted in his notion of “framework.”
+Observe The Engineer on the trading floor, noting his precision tied to the market profile, rooted in his “framework.”
 From Traders of Our Time, Chapter Nine:

 Frame the behaviour of the price ladder, this order flow, to the context of the skew, structure and shape of the market profile, and it becomes a universal language.
 A syntax, as The Hero said, that he and The Engineer choose to speak, and a framework into which all market information is thrown—central bank action, an order flow anomaly, fundamental market news, observations of sticky, unhealthy order flow, chart patterns—and it is a language because it speaks back.
 To answer what is happening and why it is.
 Tie the profile and its syntax to the “personality” and behaviour of order flow on the price ladder, and it infers critical information for the quality or the health of the auction, as our trader calls it.

-An observer would hear talk of “a selling tail,” or “poor lows,” or various other piecemeal information tied to the “healthy auction” The Engineer just watched on the price ladder.
-The market doesn’t “slice,” “puke,” “go down,” “sell off,” but it “auctions lower.”
-To put it another way, one group of language is vague, while the other is strict.
-“This is bearish,” or “we're going to go down; the market is heavy,” or “the market will come down here.”
-This vagueness often leads to conflating cause and effect—“the market went down, so this is bearish”— but it also biases towards prediction, which is an offshoot of the ever-present intellectual and emotional demand to 'solve' markets, compared to navigating whatever behaviour happens to emerge over time.
+An observer would hear discussions of“a selling tail,” “poor lows,” or other piecemeal information tied to the “healthy auction” The Engineer just watched on the price ladder.
+The market doesn’t “slice,” “puke,” “go down,” “sell off,” but “auctions lower.”
+One group’s language is vague, while the other is strict.
+“This is bearish,” or “we’re going down; the market is heavy,” or “the market will come down here.”
+This vagueness conflates cause and effect—“the market went down, so this is bearish”—but also biases towards prediction, stemming from the intellectual and emotional demand to ‘solve’ markets, compared to navigating the emerging behaviour over time.

 Vagueness, especially if emotionally or graphically charged, suggests more, while strictness sticks to the facts.
-Vagueness also reflects a lack of clarity in a trader's framework, or an absence thereof.
-Vagueness, as opposed to precise language, also precludes the use of unique language.
-As noted earlier, the further one climbs the achievement and experience curve, the more unique and precise the language becomes.
-Novices all talk the same: simultaneously vague yet carry great certainty about market action.
-Veterans might use similar language, but with precision, yet with great flexibility and possibility about future market action.
+It reflects a lack of clarity in a trader's framework.
+As opposed to precise language, vagueness precludes the use of unique language.
+The further one climbs the achievement and experience curve, the more unique and precise the language becomes.
+Novices talk the same: vague yet certain about market action.
+Veterans might use similar language, but with precision and flexibility about future market action.

-Strictness in language is beneficial to the trader.
-Strictness reflects sticking to the market’s observations and facts.
-Consider further from The Engineer, from Traders of Our Time:
+Strictness in language benefits the trader.
+It reflects adherence to market observations and facts.
+Consider The Engineer from Traders of Our Time:

 “[The market profile] has purity,” The Engineer says, “I fit my observations within the profile and auction theory, to think through it.
 You need a framework or principles that provide you with a lens and parameters to put things into.
 Otherwise, it becomes messy when you have no mental model.
 I lean on technicals a lot, but basic chart patterns are inconsistent.
 You need to skew probabilities in your favour by adding more layers of disparate information together.
 And then you must always understand why it should work this time,” he continues.